 - The El Dorado Promise is a unique scholarship program established by Murphy Oil Corporation in 2007.
 Through a $50 million commitment from the company, the Promise enables graduates of El Dorado High School, who have been enrolled in the school district since at least the ninth grade, to have their college tuition and mandatory fees paid at any public or private, regionally accredited university in the US (capped at the highest annual resident tuition at an Arkansas public university).
 Because of this special scholarship program, the college enrollment rate of El Dorado High School graduates has surpassed state and national levels.
 For more information visit: www.eldoradopromise.com

-- For more than half a century, Murphy has been committed to giving and volunteering in our communities.
-We have built partnerships with educational, civic and charitable initiatives in the communities in which we operate to support this work.
-For example, Murphy employees annually participate in a campaign to raise funds and volunteer time for the United Way.
-Murphy’s long-term partnership with the United Way began over 50 years ago, and has served to increase employees’ awareness of the needs of their fellow citizens.
-Over the last 20 years, Murphy and its employees contributed a total of more than $15 million to benefit United Way organizations, including the Salvation Army, the American Red Cross and the Boys & Girls Clubs of America.
+- Murphy employees annually participate in a campaign to raise funds and volunteer time for the United Way, a partnership that began over 50 years ago.
+Over the last 20 years, Murphy and its employees contributed a total of more than $15 million to benefit United Way organizations.

 - We recognize and support the positive impact our employees make.
-From volunteering as youth sports coaches to working at women’s shelters, building homes and planting trees, and serving on city government commissions, school boards and chambers of commerce, Murphy employees give enthusiastically of themselves, and of their time, to strengthen their communities.
+From volunteering as youth sports coaches to building homes and planting trees, and serving on city government commissions, school boards and chambers of commerce, Murphy employees give enthusiastically of themselves, and of their time, to strengthen their communities.

 - Through our Employee Gift Matching Program, offered to employees in North America, we match qualified donations on a dollar-for-dollar basis.
-Through the Employee Gift Matching Program, the company increases its match of employee contributions 2:1 for educational institutions.
+The company increases its match of employee contributions 2:1 for educational institutions.